teastman/node-red-contrib-ftp-download/README.md

 **Output**

-An Array of local file path Strings is placed in `msg.payload`
+An Array of local file path Strings.
+The "Output" variable may be set to define where the Array will be placed, by default `msg.payload` is used.

 Acknowledgements
 ----------------